 We welcome inquiries from qualified applicants.
 If your firm is interested in being considered for membership in EALG, please apply.

 There are many benefits of being a member in EALG.
 The greatest benefit of membership is the comfort that our member firms gain from knowing that they have trusted, pre-screened, professional colleagues located all over the world, many of whom they have come to know personally from their attendance at EALG meetings, and all of whom abide by an agreed set of service standards and are readily available to assist them and their clients with their legal needs outside of their own local jurisdictions.

-Membership in EALG comes with many significant advantages, including:
+Membership in EALG comes with many significant benefits, including:

 In order to become a member, firms have to demonstrate that they meet the highest standards of ethics and quality service, and that their membership will represent an added value to EALG.

 Candidates for membership in EALG must generally be full-service business law firms with depth and expertise in a variety of core practice areas, including corporate, banking, finance and commercial law, taxation, mergers and acquisitions (and related transactional experience), real estate, commercial litigation and dispute resolution, and a range of other business-related practices, such as employment and labor law and intellectual propertyand technology.